mcheah/Marlin4MPMD/README.md

 Marlin4ST
 ---------

-A Marlin firmware for the ST Microelectronics 3D printer board STEVAL-3DP001V1
+This repository proposes an example firmware for the ST Microelectronics 3D printer board STEVAL-3DP001V1.
-(based on STM32 and L6474 stepper motor drivers).

-This repository proposes  an example of a 3D printer firmware which relies on STM32Cube and integers the 3D printer algorithm from the Marlin firmware.
+The Marlin4ST firmware relies on [STM32Cube](http://www.st.com/web/catalog/tools/FM147/CL1794/SC961/SS1743/LN1897?s_searchtype=reco) and integers the 3D printer algorithms from the [Marlin](https://github.com/MarlinFirmware/Marlin) firmware.
-It can be used unchanged on a Prusa I3 rework 5.
+It can be used unchanged on the 3D Printer "Prusa I3 rework 5".
 For other mechanics, you will need to update the file:
 _stm32_cube\Middlewares\Third_Party\Marlin\configuration.h_
 according to your configuration.